Courses

 09/03/2024 W 5:00 PM - 8:00 PM TBA

 The purpose of this course is to provide students the opportunity to practice the written, oral, research, analytical, and/or technological skills developed in their field(s) of study under the direct supervision of a practitioner in a professional field.
 In consultation with the internship coordinator, the student works in the field through supervised practical experiences with a professional organization.
 This opportunity is available for students who are English majors/minors, writing and digital studies minors, creative writing minors, and creative writing BFA students.
+Pass/Fail.
 Prerequisite: Permission of the Dean.
 (3 units; Fall/Spring/Summer)

 ENG491-IN